0xMiden/miden-client/crates/web-client/README.md

 Follow the steps below to produce the contents that get published to npm (`dist/` plus the license file).
 All commands are executed from `crates/web-client`.

 1. **Install prerequisites**
-   - Install the Rust toolchain version specified in `rust-toolchain.toml` and add the `wasm32-unknown-unknown` target: `rustup target add wasm32-unknown-unknown`.
+   - Install the Rust toolchain version specified in `rust-toolchain.toml`.
    - Install Node.js ≥18 and Yarn.
 2. **Install dependencies**
    ```bash